How to improve work efficiency

 8. Improve your environment

-Learning how to improve efficiency at work is sometimes all about your environment.
-Are you sandwiched between two chatty colleagues?
-Do you constantly have to leave your office to pick up print-outs or make copies?
-Is your desk a cluttered mess that gives you anxiety as soon as you walk into your office?
 Next, look at how pleasant and inspiring your space is.
+Is your desk clear – or cluttered?
 Do you have music playing that sparks your creativity?
 Is there artwork on the walls that puts you in a positive mood?
 Improving your work efficiency requires an office setup that allows it.
 If you’re not sure how to make your office more conducive to your work, consider working with an interior designer or functional office consultant for advice.

 9. Use all your time

-You can improve efficiency at work by setting compelling goals, learning how to manage your time and developing thoughtful habits.
+You can improve work efficiency by setting compelling goals, learning how to manage your time and developing thoughtful habits.
 To learn more about achieving professional success and further mastering work efficiency, attend Business Mastery.
 The multi-day event teaches you how to find personal fulfillment while taking professional strides.